peterbrittain/asciimatics/README.rst

 directory, hosted on GitHub.
 See https://github.com/peterbrittain/asciimatics/tree/master/samples.

-To run them, simply download these files and then simply run them directly with `python`.
+To view them, simply download these files and then simply run them directly with `python`.
 Note that most can run on any platform, apart from:

 * `not_curses.py` which is a demo of the deprecated `blessed` support on Linux